nebrius/request-inspector/README.md

 # Request Inspector

+**WARNING:** This software is still in beta.
+It is highly likely that you will encounter bugs.
+If you do, please file an issue and let me know!

 Request Inspector is an HTTP(S) request diagnostic tool for Node.js servers.

 When a web or mobile client makes an HTTP call to a backend, it can be tricky